• Home

 How to Transfer the Horse Image

-- Arrange the horses again with the transfer paper underneath the horses (white side down, touching the wood), but be very precise this time.
+3. Arrange the horses again with the transfer paper underneath the horses (white side down, touching the wood), but be very precise this time.
 Make sure you’re happy with the layout!
 For me, this took some playing around and rearranging for me to finally be happy with the layout.
+Arrange the horses with the transfer paper underneath the horse.
+The white transfer paper should be touching the wood.

-- Now trace the outline of the horse silhouette with a ball point pen.
+4. Now trace the outline of the horse silhouette with a ball point pen.
 Trace firmly so the white transfers a strong outline to the wood.
 Trace the outline all at once, if possible, so you don’t end up moving the horse and getting superimposed outlines.
+Tracing the horse outline.

-- Once you finished the outline, you can check your work.
-It will look something like this:Continue tracing all the horses very carefully, and then remove the clipart papers from the wood.
+5. Once you finished the outline, you can check your work.
+It will look something like this:Using transfer paper to draw horses on the benchContinue tracing all the horses very carefully, and then remove the clipart papers from the wood.

 Get some Hairpin Legs